 Like silver and gold, rare earth elements are less correlated with other assets.
-One difference is that they’re even more crucial to industry.
+One difference is that they’re even more crucial to industry though.

-For example, we need Scandium for consumer products such as televisions and energy efficient lamps.
+For example, we need Scandium for many consumer products such as televisions and energy efficient lights.
 Lanthanum is used to make telescopes, camera lenses, and oil refining.
-Yttrium is needed for cancer treatment medicine and lasers.
+Yttrium is required for cancer treatment medicine and lasers.

 However, another problem is that rare earth elements are far less liquid than precious metals.
-There’s no spot market or easily quotable prices for them like there is for gold and silver.
+You won’t find a spot market or easily quotable prices for them like there is for gold and silver.

-Rare earth metals are in limited supply and will see increasing demand.
-But there’s no easy way to sell them… at least not for now.
+The good news?
+Rare earth metals are currently in limited supply and should see an increased demand.
+Just don’t plan on being able to sell them easily… at least not right now.

 3. Frontier Market Investments

-Frontier markets are fast-growing, less developed countries which rely less on foreign investment for their growth.
+Frontier markets are fast-growing, developing countries which rely less on foreign investment for their growth.

-Frontier market economies don’t depend on McDonald’s for growth because they don’t have any McDonald’s yet.
+These high-growth markets don’t depend on McDonald’s for growth because they don’t even have McDonald’s.

-“Frontier markets” aren’t an asset in themselves.
-But you should have a unique, uncorrelated investment whether you’re buying stocks, property, or something different.
-Try buying another asset on this list, but doing so in a frontier market for maximum results.
+“Frontier markets” aren’t an asset class in themselves.
+Regardless, consider choosing a unique uncorrelated investment whether you’re buying stocks, property, or something different.

 4. Global Real Estate

-There’s thousands upon thousands of different real estate markets in the world.
-For example, the Bangkok property market has entirely different dynamics, drivers, and prospects than Boston’s or Berlin’s.
+Thousands of real estate markets exist in the world.
+For example, Bangkok’s real estate market has entirely different dynamics, drivers, and growth prospects than Boston’s or Berlin’s.

-As such, foreign property is usually not correlated to stocks and real estate in your home country.
-You also get the benefit of cash flow.
-You can put your property to work and generate income by renting it out rather than letting your assets sit in a safe.
+As such, foreign property usually is uncorrelated to stocks and real estate in your home nation.
+You also gain the benefit of cash flow, and can generate income through leasing it rather than letting your assets sit in a safe.

-Furthermore, buying property in another country means it’s denominated in terms of that country’s currency.
-Purchasing real estate in economically strong jurisdictions such as Singapore or Korea is a great way to diversify away from the Dollar or Euro.
+Furthermore, offshore real estate is denominated in terms of a different currency.
+Purchasing property in economically strong jurisdictions such as Singapore or South Korea is a great way to diversify away from the Dollar or Euro.

-Foreign real estate is also one of the few things which can’t be confiscated by your government.
-Courts, the taxman, and others might be able to garnish your wages, bank accounts, or even your precious metals.
-But they’ll never be able to take apartments or land in a foreign country.
+International property is one of very few things your government can never confiscate as well.
+The courts, taxman, and others may be able to garnish your wages, bank accounts, or perhaps even precious metals.
+Nobody will take away your condo or house in a foreign country though.

 5. International Private Equity

 Silicon Valley is the global epicenter of private equity and venture capital.
-However, like most sectors in the United States, the market is oversaturated.
-Seed capital is going to startups which barely have a chance to ever turn a profit.
+Nonetheless, and like most sectors in the United States, the market is oversaturated.
+Seed capital is going to startups that barely have a chance to turn a profit.

-That’s because institutional investors are more concerned with finding the next Facebook or Uber than actually investing.
-Their strategy is to spread their capital across as many companies as they can.
+That’s because institutional investors are more concerned with discovering the next Facebook or Uber than actually investing.
+Their strategy is spreading capital across as many companies as they possibly can.

 Venture capital firms know that most of their investments will fail.
-But a small percentage of them go on to become multi-billion dollar success stories.
+Yet a small percent of them go onward to become multi-billion dollar success stories.
 They substantially raise the average, helping VCs recoup their losses and then some.

-It’s not a bad tactic if you have a large sum of money to spread across dozens of different startups.
+It’s a rather solid tactic if you can afford millions of dollars to spread across dozens of different startups.
 For everyone else, we’re only looking for winners.

-Asia has plenty of them.
-From innovative fintech firms to e-commerce businesses, startups in Asia generally have fairer valuations, less competition, and greater changes of success than their western counterparts.
+Asia has lots of them.
+From innovative fintech firms to e-commerce businesses, Asian startups generally have fairer valuations, less competition, and greater chances of success than western counterparts.

 You might disagree with my opinion that these five investments are better than gold.
-The point remains: there’s countless ways to diversify your portfolio and safeguard your assets.
+The point remains: there are countless methods to diversify a portfolio and safeguard your assets.
 Don’t choose just one.